TransMilenio: Construction and opening

-The mayor created a special company to build the project and run the central system.
-The operational design of TransMilenio was undertaken by transport consultants Steer Davies Gleave with the financial structuring of the project led by Capitalcorp S.A., a local investment bank.
-Most of the money required to build TransMilenio was provided by the Colombian central government, while the city of Bogotá provided the remaining 30%.
+The mayor oversaw the creation of a special company to build the project and run the central system.
+The operational design of TransMilenio was undertaken by transport consultants Steer Davies Gleave, with the financial structuring of the project led by Capitalcorp S.A., a local investment bank.
+Most of the money required to build TransMilenio was provided by the Colombian government, while the city of Bogotá provided the remaining 30%.

-Within three years after the initiation of the project, the first phase opened in December 2000, covering Caracas Avenue and 80 street.
+The first phase of TransMilenio opened in December 2000, three years after the project was initiated.
+It covered Caracas Avenue and 80th Street.
 Other lines were added gradually over the next several years.
-Prior to construction, a 30 km trip by public transport would take 2 hours and 15 minutes in 1998; the same trip using TransMilenio now takes 55 minutes.
+In 1998, Prior to the introduction of TransMilenio, a 30 km trip by public transport would take 2 hours and 15 minutes; the same trip using TransMilenio in 2008 took 55 minutes.

-In the beginning, most buses were diesel-powered, purchased from such manufacturers as the Colombian-Brazilian company Marcopolo-Superior, German conglomerate Mercedes-Benz, and Swedish companies such as Volvo and Scania.
+In the beginning, most buses were diesel-powered, purchased from manufacturers such as the Colombian-Brazilian company Marcopolo-Superior, Mercedes-Benz, Volvo, and Scania.
 The buses were articulated and had a capacity of 160 passengers each.
 In May 2007, a new, larger bi-articulated bus, with capacity for 270 passengers, was presented to the public.

-Bogotá won the first Sustainable Transport Award in 2005 due to the BRT system and urban cycling strategy.
+Bogotá won the first Sustainable Transport Award in 2005 due to the BRT system, as well as the city's urban cycling strategy.

-On May 2 and 3, 2006, several groups of bus drivers not associated with TransMilenio held a strike, protesting against some elements and consequences of the system.
-They disagreed with the amount of monetary compensation that they would receive in exchange for the disposal of old buses (10 to more than 20 years old), traffic restrictions on the TransMilenio main lines, and a new Pico y Placa Ambiental in some city areas, that would restrict the schedules of buses older than 10 years to early morning hours to reduce pollution in the city.
+For two days starting May 2 2006, several groups of bus drivers not associated with TransMilenio held a strike, protesting against some elements and consequences of the system.
+They disagreed with the amount of monetary compensation that they would receive in exchange for the disposal of old buses (from 10 to over 20 years old), traffic restrictions on the TransMilenio main lines, and a new initiative called Pico y Placa Ambiental ("Peak and Plate Environmental") in some city areas, which would restrict the schedules of buses older than 10 years to early morning hours to reduce pollution in the city.